Admission Requirements for High School Students

 - Recommendations from counselors, teachers, or others that can attest to your academic ability.

 - Other factors, including extracurricular activities, community involvement, and life circumstances.

-Although each of the students we admit has a unique personal history, we generally want to see that you have completed a serious, college-preparatory course of study in high school.
+Although each student we admit is unique, we generally want to see that you have completed a serious, college-preparatory course of study in high school.

-Most students we admit have satisfactorily completed or are on track to complete:
+Most admitted have satisfactorily completed or are on track to complete: